neuro-inc/neuro-cli/neuro-sdk/docs/jobs_reference.rst

                                      is set to ``True``.

       :param float life_span: job run-time limit in seconds.
 Pass `None` to disable.

+      :param JobPriority priority: priority used to specify job's start order.
+                                   Jobs with higher priority will start before ones with lower priority.
+Priority should be supported by cluster.

       :return: :class:`JobDescription` instance with information about started job.